ayushxx7/ayush-mandowara-blog/content/Git/07-Rebasing-with-Git.md

 In that case, the easiest way to rewrite the commit message using the `reword` option in the `Interactive Rebase`.
 Assuming that the commit message that you want to rewrite is 3 commits behind `HEAD` (`HEAD`->`most-recent-commit(#1)`->`#2`->`#3`)
 First, enter rebase including the most recent 3 commits,

 ```
 git rebase -i HEAD~3
 ```

 You will see the commits in the reverse order.

 ```
 pick 884e40a fix: remove pytube3
 pick a7ddcca fix(ffmpeg): :exclamation: wrapper taking too long
 pick e9036aa feat(run.bat): run in Admin mode by default
 ```

 The top most commit will be the `#3` commit, or in other words, the commit that you want to operate upon.
 Change the `pick` keyword with the `reword` keyword.
-You can also the shorthand version, i.e, `r` as well.
+You can use the shorthand version, i.e, `r` as well.

 ```
 reword 884e40a fix: remove pytube3
 pick a7ddcca fix(ffmpeg): :exclamation: wrapper taking too long
 pick e9036aa feat(run.bat): run in Admin mode by default
 ```

-Note: You will have to use vim keybindings explained to make the changes, save and quit.
+Note: You will have to use vim keybindings explained above to make the changes, save and quit.

 Now, you will be shown a screen with the commit message on top

 ```
 fix: remove pytube3

 # Please enter the commit message for your changes.
 Lines starting
 ```

 Change this to whatever is required, save and quit.

 ```
 fix(requirements): remove pytube3